 The average American eats six slices of pie per year.
 I find this both interesting and tragic.
 Only six?
 Change starts with one person – you.
 Now go and be the change you want to see in the world – eat more pie.

 Anna Jane Perrey is a lover of many things.
 She is passionate about travel, food, various forms of entertainment and cheeseburgers.
-She is married to a nerd (the cool kind) and has a gorgeous 5-year-old named George.
+She is married to a nerd (the cool kind) and has two gorgeous children, George and Betsy.
 Her life goal is to have hair like Tami Taylor.
-She works part-time as an online facilitator for ACU's Conflict Resolution program and full-time as a mother, preacher's wife, and schnoodle owner.
-She resides in Cordell, OK where the closest Target is 1.5 hours away.
-To make up for this tragedy she uses Amazon Prime...a lot.
+She works full-time as a mother, minister's wife, and schnoodle owner.